AlexsLemonade/scpca-downstream-analyses/optional-goi-analysis/README.md

 ### Project-specific parameters

-There are a set of parameters included in the `config/config.yaml` file that will need to be specified when running the workflow.
+There are a set of parameters included in the `config/config.yaml` file that will always need to be specified when running the workflow.
 These parameters are specific to the project or dataset being processed.
 These include the following parameters: